Investing term

 The date a bond's face value is repaid and the loan ends.
 Can be months, years, or decades away.

-Maturity is the date a bond's loan ends — when the issuer repays the face value and the final interest.
-It can be months or decades away, and it shapes the bond's risk: longer maturities generally mean more sensitivity to interest-rate changes and more uncertainty.
-Hold a bond to maturity and short-term price swings become irrelevant; you get face value back.
+Maturity is the date a bond's loan ends — when the issuer repays the face value and makes the final interest payment.
+It can be months away for a Treasury bill or decades away for a long government bond, and it's fixed when the bond is issued.

 For example